carpentries-incubator/introduction-to-conda-for-data-scientists/setup.md

 ~~~
 {: .language-bash}

-If Conda has already been installed on your machine, then you this command should return the
+If Conda has already been installed on your machine, then this command should return the
 absolute path to the conda executable.

 Windows users should search for "Anaconda" to see if the "Anaconda Command Prompt" shows up as an